 Most states have a statute addressing the use of prescribed fire and limitations on liability.
 That is, liability may be reduced if the prescribed fire is conducted in accordance with the applicable statute.

 These liability protections are not absolute and sometimes include significant exceptions.
-So, readers may benefit from understanding the potential liabilities created by conducting a prescribed burn.
+So, regardless of the protections in place, readers may benefit from understanding the potential liabilities created by conducting a prescribed burn.